imflash217/Project_Algorithms/README.md

 * The result of subtracting two pointers is a library type named **`ptrdiff_t`**.
 * `ptrdiff_t` is a `signed intergral type` and is machine-specific.
+* Unlike subscripts for `vector` and `string`, the index of the built-in subscript operator is not an `unsigned` type.